petervw-qa/TDL-Project/README.md

 	}

 ```
+### Integration Tests
+The integration tests I created were to test the create, read, update and delete functionality in the entity controllers and their relationship with their respective servers.

-Examples of Integration Testing done for both Entity Controller classes:
+### Examples of Integration Testing done for both Entity Controller classes:

 ```
 	@Test